We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Aging can be a natural cause of yellow toenails and fingernails.
-As people grow older, the color, thickness, and shape of their nails tends to change.
+As people grow older, the color, thickness, and shape of their nails tend to change.
 Aging individuals will often have a more yellow color to their nails.

 If you paint your nails frequently with nail polish that’s red or orange in color, your nails can also be discolored as a result of the polish.
 Taking a break from painting your nails should make the yellow go away.